-In PART 2 looks at the nature of happiness and the examined life with Plato's teacher Socrates; the connection between ethics and happiness is explored.
+In PART 2 looks at the nature of happiness & the examined life with Plato's teacher Socrates; the connection with ethics is explored.

 In PART 3 tees off of the infamous quip, "I shop therefore I am."
 What are the relationships between pleasure, happiness, and the way contemporary culture shapes our attitudes towards the things we consume and our relationships with one another?
-PART 4 examines why crises of meaning arise, how they press for an answer about the purpose of life, and how religion may or may not provide an answer to this difficult situation.